 Nursing School - Application

 Each nursing school has specific application/deadline submission dates which are noted on individual websites.
-NursingCAS is a new centralized application service that many nursing schools are starting to use.
+NursingCAS is a centralized application service that many nursing schools are using.
 A current list of NursingCAS participating nursing schools is on the NursingCAS website.
 It is important for you to know the deadline dates for the schools/programs that you plan to apply as well as any requirements needed.

 Many accelerated nursing programs have minimum fieldwork requirements as part of their application process, so gaining experience in the field of nursing through volunteer, shadowing and internships will be key to one’s acceptance at a competitive program.
 Additionally knowledge of a foreign language and multicultural competence is a requirement for many nursing schools.